ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/revisions.markdown

 3. **Left-hand revision**
    The left-hand view displays the revision selected in the Revisions tab.
 4. **Right-hand revision**
-  The right-hand view displays the revision selected using the "Compare with" drop down list.
+  The right-hand view displays the revision selected using the "Compare with" drop-down list.
 5. **Summary line**
   This line summarizes the differences found between the two revisions.